WinVector/replyr/README.md

 rank_in_group <- . %>% mutate(constcol=1) %>%
           mutate(rank=cumsum(constcol)) %>% select(-constcol)
 d %>% replyr::gapply('group',rank_in_group,ocolumn='order',decreasing=TRUE)
- #  # A tibble: 5 × 3
  #    group order rank
- #    <dbl> <dbl> <dbl>
- #  1     2   0.5     1
+ #  1     1   0.2    1
- #  2     2   0.4     2
+ #  2     1   0.1    2
- #  3     2   0.3     3
+ #  3     2   0.5    1
- #  4     1   0.2     1
+ #  4     2   0.4    2
- #  5     1   0.1     2
+ #  5     2   0.3    3
 ```

 The user supplies a function or pipeline that is meant to be applied per-group and the `replyr::gapply` wrapper orchestrates the calculation.
-In this example `rank_in_group` was assumed to know the column names in our data, so we directly used them instead of abstracting through `replyr::let`. `replyr::gapply` defaults to using `dplyr::group_by` as its splitting or partitioning control, but can also perform actual splits using 'split' ('base::split') or 'extract' (sequential extraction).
+In this example `rank_in_group` was assumed to know the column names in our data, so we directly used them instead of abstracting through `wrapr::let`. `replyr::gapply` defaults to using `dplyr::group_by` as its splitting or partitioning control, but can also perform actual splits using 'split' ('base::split') or 'extract' (sequential extraction).
 Semantics are slightly different between cases given how `dplyr` treats grouping columns, the issue is illustrated in the difference between the definitions of `sumgroupS` and `sumgroupG` in [this example](https://github.com/WinVector/replyr/blob/master/checks/gapply.md)).

 `replyr::replyr_*`
 ------------------